 Ultrasonic Drug Dispersion (UDD)

 In December of 2013, we commenced an FDA-approved expanded access clinical study for Ultrasonic Drug Delivery for serious skin and skin structure infections (SSSIs).
-The first part of the study took place at Palm Drive Hospital in Sebastopol, California, under the supervision of the Western Institutional Review Board (WIRB).
-Ten patients were enrolled in the study.
-All patients had failed standard treatment prior to being enrolled in this study.
-All data was collected and recorded by designated members of the Palm Drive Hospital medical staff under the supervision of Jorge Gonzalez, M.D., Chief of Staff and Safety Monitor.
-After submitting the results of the first ten patients to the FDA, continuation of our study was approved.
-Palm Drive Hospital and was later re-opened as as Sonoma West Medical Center, where we enrolled another ten patients under the same protocol.
-Enrollment for this study is currently closed.
+This study was performed at Palm Drive Hospital (later renamed to Sonoma West Medical Center) in Sebastopol, California, under the supervision of the Western Institutional Review Board (WIRB).
+Twenty patients completed the study.
+All patients had failed standard IV and oral antibiotic therapy prior to being enrolled in this study.
+All data was collected and recorded by designated members of the hospital medical staff and submitted to the FDA.
+The results of this study were very promising and we are moving forward with a comparative Phase 2 trial.

 Our study is registered at ClinicalTrials.gov (NCT01238276).